Types of creditor

 The Insolvency Register(external link) will show you if someone is currently bankrupt (or has been in the last seven years) or has entered a No Asset Procedure.
 It will also show you if the Official Assignee is the liquidator of a company.

 You can find out if a company is in receivership or if another liquidator has been appointed by doing a free search of the Companies Office Register.

 How do I provide information or lodge a complaint?

 If you want to make a complaint about a debtor whose estate we are administering, fill in a complaint form and send it to the Official Assignee by:

-Complaints are investigated by the Official Assignee Compliance Unit.
+Complaints are investigated by the Integrity and Enforcement Unit.
 If appropriate, the Team will prosecute offences under the Insolvency Act 2006.

 Information you provide to the Official Assignee can only be used for the specific purpose of administering a bankruptcy, No Asset Procedure, Summary Instalment Order or liquidation, or to investigate possible offences against the Insolvency Act 2006 or Companies Act 1993.

 If a third party makes a request to the Insolvency and Trustee Service to access this information it will only be released in accordance with the Insolvency Act 2006, the Privacy Act 1993, the Official Information Act 1982 or any other legislation.